Qatar World Cup 2022 stadiums: Your guide to the eight venues

 The Ahmed bin Ali Stadium in Al-Rayyan took its design from the desert landscape around the ground and Qatar.
 It features several sand dune-esque structures after a redesign for the World Cup following its initial build completion in 2003.

-It was more than 40C when The Telegraph attended the final play-off match in June between Peru and Australia at this stadium which is situated within 600 metres of the metro station in Al Rayyan.
-But there will be no worries about the playing temperatures when England face Wales in their final group stage fixture inside the stadiums, thanks to air conditioning systems that were designed by Dr Saud Abdulaziz Abdul Ghani, a Sudanese graduate of mechanical thermal fluids from Nottingham University.
+It was more than 40C when Telegraph Sport attended the final play-off match in June between Peru and Australia at this stadium which is situated within 600 metres from the metro station in Al Rayyan.
+But there will be no worries about the playing temperatures when England face Wales in their final group stage fixture inside the stadium thanks to air conditioning systems that were designed by Dr Saud Abdulaziz Abdul Ghani, a Sudanese graduate of mechanical thermal fluids from Nottingham University.

 “We maintain a bubble – and make sure it will not burst – by keeping the pressure different from outside,” he said.
 “The technology also cools the air and purifies it from pollen dust, human skin, human hair, and then gives it back.”